jmcbroome/BTE/README.md

 ### First Time Setup

 This project is dependent on a few key libraries that need to be available for linking.
-We use conda for environment management, so you will need miniconda or anaconda. oneTBB is included as a submodule given our dependency on an older version of the library.
-To ensure oneTBB is available to be built, when cloned, use
+We use conda for environment management, so you will need miniconda or anaconda.
+We also include the UShER online phylogenetics toolkit as a submodule to provide the source code files wrapped by this tool.

 ```
 git clone --recurse-submodules https://github.com/jmcbroome/matreePy